 Sociology, Social Work, and Anthropology

 Language barriers can greatly affect patient-physician interactions, and thus have implications for individual health outcomes.
 This study uses surveys distributed to Spanish speakers throughout Cache Valley to solicit their views on the interpreting program at Logan Regional Hospital.
 The surveys reveal whether or not language related issues prevent individuals from seeking medical attention as a part of a routine check up as well as for illness care.
 Survey results indicate how well known the existence of the interpreting program is throughout the target community, and if the availability of a qualified interpreter increases the likelihood that individuals will seek medical attention when needed.

 Babbel, Danielle, "Perspectives on the Interpreting Program at Logan Regional Hospital and Access to Health Care throughout the Spanish-Speaking Community of Cache Valley" (2010).
-Undergraduate Honors Theses.
-Paper 40.
+Undergraduate Honors Capstone Projects.
+40.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .